Goblin Tokens in Magic

 Even by himself, you've got a self-strengthening beatstick who gradually amasses more and more tokens, and you can increase his recruitment rate by boosting him with auras or equipments.
 Krenko's "War of the Spark" set also contains several proliferate abilities, which stack well with his +1/+1 counters.

 An easy pick for my own red builds (he's good enough to warrant usage outside goblin decks), Krenko won't break the bank, costing well under two dollars!

 Arguably the best mono-red commander available, Krenko's Mob Boss form requires four mana, and for a goblin, he carries decent 3/3 stats.
 More importantly, by tapping, he creates a number of 1/1 goblins equal to the number of goblins you currently control.

 Since this counts Krenko himself, you should get at least one, and likely many more if you've been diligently casting goblin brethren.
 This quickly snowballs into a near-infinite horde, as your new tokens let you obtain even more goblins when Krenko next taps.

 Goblin Supports in Magic

 Goblin tokens aren't just useful for overwhelming foes en mass, they activate entrance triggers—try combining them with "Purphoros, God of the Forge."
 You can also boost the power and toughness of your goblins with supports like "Mad Auntie" and "Dralnu's Crusade," letting each puny 1/1 swing with twice the impact, and green's infamous enchantment "Doubling Season" doubles the tokens you collect.

-Goblins remains one of Magic's best creature factions, and today's spells jump-start a devoted commander or legacy deck.
-But for now, as we eagerly await Wizards of the Coast's next expansion of goblin-generating spells, vote for your favorite card and I'll see you at our next MTG countdown!
+Goblins remain one of Magic's best creature factions, and today's spells jump-start a devoted commander or legacy deck.
+But for now, as we eagerly await Wizards of the Coast's next expansion of goblin-generating spells, vote for your favorite card, and I'll see you at our next MTG countdown!

 © 2019 Jeremy Gill